zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 Let's get started!

-#### Concurrent Mode is encouraged

-You will have the absolute best experience using RescriptRelay in concurrent mode, so you can enjoy the full benefits of the new React and Relay APIs.
-However, _everything will work_ without concurrent mode too.

-##### Extra bindings for experimental APIs with no official bindings yet

-Not all new APIs from React are currently bound in the official `@rescript/react` bindings.
-RescriptRelay therefore ships `ReactExperimental` and `ReactDOMExperimental`, modules with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
-You're encouraged to use this until there's an official alternative.

-This means that you'll need React 18 and ReactDOM.

 #### A short note on the workflow of using Relay

 You can view Relay as being made up of two parts: